droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 *An adventure for four 3rd-level characters.*

 In this arc, the players depart the village of Barovia for Tser Pool and the town of Vallaki.
-As they journey through the woods, they can encounter a pair of Barovian **[Elite Torchbearers](https://2e.aonprd.com/NPCs.aspx?ID=901)** searching for a missing family, distract or do battle with a horde of **zombies**, and recover a weapons cache left by Dr. Rudolph van Richten.
+As they journey through the woods, they can encounter a pair of Barovian **scouts** searching for a missing family, distract or do battle with a horde of **zombies**, and recover a weapons cache left by Dr. Rudolph van Richten.

 Upon their arrival at the River Ivlis Crossroads, the players encounter Strahd von Zarovich for the first time, accompanied by Escher, one of his vampiric consorts.
 After a tense conversation, the players can head north to Tser Pool.